OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106007208-0de51a80-6084-11eb-9067-d4ef939d40fc.png)

 3. Select the team that will be managing the Bot.
-This is the new Dataverse envirotment (the Team) that you will import the Adoption Bot solution into.
+This Team is the Dataverse environment that you will import the Adoption Bot solution into later.

 ![image](https://user-images.githubusercontent.com/54556057/106007331-2f460680-6084-11eb-8792-6b9081d8ddc1.png)